Bilingual Mental Health Therapist

 Seneca is always looking for ways to actively empower and uplift traditionally marginalized communities.
 We are honored to lead a nationwide effort, Todo Por Mi Familia, a campaign to find and connect families who sought asylum in the United States to mental health services.
 Seneca’s agency-wide DEI Advisory Board, Employee Resource Groups, and Language Practice Groups help our employees provide culturally and linguistically relevant services to the families we serve.

-- Valid California driver's license and insurability through Seneca's automobile policy.
+- Valid California driver's license, clean record, and insurability with Seneca's automobile policy

-- Clearance of TB test, fingerprints, and any other mandatory State/Federal licensing or certification requirements.
+- Clearance of TB test, fingerprints, and any other state or federal requirements

 - Additional $4000 salary increase for BBS licensure